 The good news continues elsewhere, with ExpressVPN delivering in almost every area.
 Bitcoin payments?
 Of course.
 P2P support?
 Yep.
 Netflix unblocking?
 Naturally.
 Industrial-strength encryption, kill switch, DNS leak protection, solid and reliable performance and a clear no-logging policy?
 You've got it.

 Downsides?
 Not many to speak of.
-The ExpressVPN service supports just three simultaneous connections per user (the industry standard is around five), and it comes with a premium price tag.
+The ExpressVPN service supports five simultaneous connections per user (increased recently from three), and it comes with a premium price tag.
 But if you want a speedy service, crammed with top-notch features, and with all the support you need to help you use them, ExpressVPN will be a great fit.
 While they don’t have a free trial, ExpressVPN has a no-questions-asked 30-day money back guarantee if you aren’t happy with the service.

 An ultra-secure provider